magento/devdocs/guides/v2.0/get-started/message-queue.md

 Message queues can also be implemented using database tables instead of RabbitMQ.
 In this case, a publisher writes messages to the queue_message table.

-<h3>Community Edition</h3>
+<h3>Using cron jobs</h3>
-In Magento 2 CE, the MQF relies on cron jobs and the command line interface to make sure the consumers are able to receive messages.
-CE uses MySQL tables to store information about the queues.
+In installations where RabbitMQ is not installed, the MQF relies on cron jobs and the command line interface to make sure the consumers are able to receive messages.
+Magento uses MySQL tables to store information about the queues.
 It also uses a MySQL adapter to manage the tables.

 See <a href="#ce">Messaging in Community Edition</a> for information about implementing message queues in Magento CE.